hackboyMcHack/bronco/index.md

-> DISCLAIMER: YOU ARE USING THIS APP AT YOUR OWN RISK.
+#DISCLAIMER

-> I'm not repsonsible for any damage that may result from using this software.
+**YOU ARE USING THIS APP AT YOUR OWN RISK.** I'm not repsonsible for any damage that may result from using this software.

 ## What?